Thursday, April 27, 2023

 Andaman Teal was formerly considered as a subspecies of the Sunda Teal (Anus gibberifrons).

-Andaman Drongo (Dicrurus andamanensis) vs. mystery bird
+Andaman Drongo (Dicrurus andamanensis) vs. mystery bird (Mysterium avis)

-I included the photo above because of the questions it raises.
+Discussion of bird in above photo: I include this photo because of the questions it raises.
 It is such a poor quality photo to illustrate Andaman Drongo.
 But the other drongos it could be seem to appear relatively uncommonly on the Andamans, and I don't know how much to trust the range maps in my 2011 Princeton field guide.
 Black drongo is also possible as is female or juvenile Greater Racket-tailed drongo.
 We saw plenty of the easily recognized male Greater Racket-tailed drongos.
 There is also a Bronzed drongo common on the western side of mainland south India.
 The wing of the bird in this photo is bronze and this could be reflection from the sun, but then why aren't the bird's head and breast feathers also sun-reflected?
 The bronze wing color does not show up in the Bronzed drongo's field guide illustration, but I found a few illustrations in the Princeton guide that did not match the real life bird.
 However, a Google image search also does not show obvious bronze on the Bronzed drongo.
 The bronze color could be a secondary to worn feathers or could be juvenile plumage.

 A more careful look revealed that I took this photo on 3/31/23, the afternoon of our outing for Blue-eared Kingfisher.
 It's the last photo I have saved from that afternoon.
 The more I look at the photo, it begins to remind me of an Andaman treepie.
 The whiteish eye (not found on any drongo that I could tell) and the bronze coloring would be explained.
 The way the bird is perched on the branch also would explain why the treepie's white patch is obscured.
-Neither guide called out Andaman treepie on that afternoon, which they surely would have done because it was a still needed bird.
+Neither guide called out Andaman treepie on that afternoon, which they surely would have done because it was a still needed endemic bird.
 Take my ID attempts with a grain of salt.
 In either case, an Andaman endemic.

 Andaman Masked owl (Tyto alba deroepstorffi)